 - Begining ch 3 counts as dc in the pattern

 Cluster V st = cl-V

-Cluster V stitch – yarn over, insert hook into indicated st, yarn over, pull, yarn over, draw through 2 Loops, yarn over, insert hook into same st, yarn over, pull, yarn over, draw through 2 Loops, yarn over, pull through 3 loops, ch 1, yarn over, insert hook into same st, yarn over, pull, yarn over, draw through 2 Loops, yarn over, insert hook into same st, yarn over, pull, yarn over, draw through 2 loops, yarn over, draw through 3 loops.
+Cluster V stitch – yarn over, insert hook into indicated st, yarn over, pull, yarn over, draw through 2 Loops, yarn over, insert hook into the same st, yarn over, pull, yarn over, draw through 2 Loops, yarn over, pull through 3 loops, ch 1, yarn over, insert hook into the same st, yarn over, pull, yarn over, draw through 2 Loops, yarn over, insert hook into the same st, yarn over, pull, yarn over, draw through 2 loops, yarn over, draw through 3 loops.

 S (M, L) = 9 (12, 12)” width by 44 (63, 73)” length.

 1. For a smooth color change – Yarn over, insert hook into next st, Yarn over and pull through chain.
 You should have 3 loops on hook, wrap yarn round hook and pull through first 2 loops, drop the color you are using and pick up the next color, Yarn over and draw through 2 loops on the hook

 Fasten off each color properly.
 Have a look at this easy tutorial on how to change colors seamlessly.